Best Italian Cookie Recipes like Pistachio and Others

-The techniques used to make the best Italian cookie recipes differ little from those used to create delicious Italian cakes and other Italian pastries; cookies are miniature cakes and pastries.
+When I learned how to make my best Italian cookie recipes, I found the technique to differ a little from some of my other cookies.
+These are also different from those those used to create delicious Italian cakes and other Italian pastries.
+Even though these cookies are really miniature cakes and pastries.

 In Italy as here in the United States and in any other country, to ensure good cookies one must start with good quality ingredients.
-Good fresh butter, fresh cream and freshly made cheese lends to the taste and texture of these small delicacies; all of these ingredients so readily available to the cooks in Italy from the widespread agricultural economy.
+Good fresh butter, fresh cream and freshly made cheese lends to the taste and texture of these small delicacies.
+All of these ingredients are so readily available to the cooks in Italy from the widespread agricultural economy.

-It is said in Italy that dessert has a function of pure gratification and this is also very true of the delicious Italian cookie recipes and pastries.
+It is said in Italy that dessert has a function of pure gratification.
+When I learned how to make my best Italian cookie recipes I found this is also true of these cookies and pastries.
 A sweet cookie at the end of a meal or with a hot cup of espresso at the end of the day manages to confer moments of intense pleasure.
 Of all the Italian cooking, the sweets, traditional cakes and cookies continue to predominate.
 These are the family’s plain but good recipes made in the homes by the cooks instead of top chefs of the country.
-The highly sophisticated techniques now used in making of Italian cookie recipes was imported from France in the nineteenth century; most like what we use here.
+The highly sophisticated technique which cooks use when learning how to make Italian cookie recipes, was imported from France in the nineteenth century; most like what we use here.

-I have only found two minor differences between my cookie making and my friends who are good cooks from other countries like Italy when making their best Italian cookie recipes.
-One is that I always roll my dough with flour; many of them roll cookie dough with powdered sugar.
+I have only found two minor differences between my cookie making and my friends from other countries.
+My friend who are all good cooks from Italy learn how to make best Italian cookie recipes which must be rolled out.
+When I roll my dough I always use flour; my friends roll cookie dough with powdered sugar.
 The second difference is that they will grease and flour the cookie baking sheets; if needed to be greased, I never dust them with flour.
 Other than these two things we start with the best ingredients, we use the same techniques including the common practice of refrigerating the dough almost always before baking (some do not need refrigeration).

 These Italian cookie recipes are good for holidays or any time of the year.
 The colorful spumoni cookies are an Italian traditional Christmas cookie recipe.
 These refrigerator cookies are easy to make and good to eat.